Information for Caregivers

-The Baltimore County Department of Aging Caregivers Program offers a variety of services and resources to help family caregivers to provide good care for their relatives, while also taking care of themselves.
+The Baltimore County Department of Aging (BCDA) Caregivers Program offers a variety of services and resources to help family caregivers to provide good care for their relatives, while also taking care of themselves.

 Free Quarterly Newsletter

 Local Support Groups are an important resource for caregivers to talk with others about problems and solutions.
-Some support groups are general, and others are disease-specific.
+Some support groups are general, and others are disease specific.

 Community Resource Guide

-An annual directory of services and resources for seniors and people with disabilities, the Community Resource Guide is available online at www.baltimorecountymd.gov/seniorresources and in paper version at your local senior center or public library.
+An annual directory of services and resources for seniors and people with disabilities, the Community Resource Guide is available online at www.baltimorecountymd.gov/seniorresources and in paper version at your local senior center and public library.

 Education and Outreach